iivanoo/covid-apps-observer/data/data_us/reports/resources/co.twenty.stop.spread___1.4.56/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="co.twenty.stop.spread 3 reviews"/>
 </p>

+> Udate..issues being adressed..will change my rating once resolved ..Thankyou twenty inc for tesponding.<br> :date: __2021-01-26 02:37:58__

+> Easy to set up however, birthdate field fails.
+I entered correct date, confirmed it is the date on file with me provider, app indicates error, dates don't match.<br> :date: __2021-01-25 18:14:10__

+> Good app but for COVID tests the report of the results it gives does not include the resulted date, just the date of the taken same.
+This resulted test date is determinant for some travel requirements that are time sensitive.<br> :date: __2021-01-25 04:39:13__

+> Why doesn't this app use the exposure notifications API in Android?<br> :date: __2021-01-24 01:04:24__

 > This app needs to configure merging existing charts.
 It creates way too many duplicates in the system for employees which creates more work in contacting patients.<br> :date: __2021-01-17 18:31:58__